Resource-dependent branching process

-A branching process (BP) (see e.g. Jagers (1975)) is a mathematical model to describe the development of a population.
+A branching process (BP) is a mathematical model to describe the development of a population.
 Here population is meant in a general sense, including a human population, animal populations, bacteria and others which reproduce in a biological sense, cascade process, or particles which split in a physical sense, and others.
 Members of a BP-population are called individuals, or particles.

 If the times of reproductions are discrete (usually denoted by 1,2, ...) then the totality of individuals present at time n and living to time n+1 excluded are thought of as forming the n^{th} generation.
 Simple BPs are defined by an initial state (number of individuals at time 0) and a law of reproduction, usually denoted by p_{k}, k = 1,2,....

 A resource-dependent branching process (RDBP) is a discrete-time BP which models the development of a population in which individuals are supposed to have to work in order to be able to live and to reproduce.
 The population decides on a society form which determines the rules how available resources are distributed among the individuals.
 For this purpose a RDBP should incorporate at least four additional model components, namely the individual demands for resources, the creation of new resources for the next generation, the notion of a policy to distribute resources, and a control option for individuals for interactions with the society.